-- ▶ IT 250 Business Data Communication
+- ▶ IT 250 Business Data Communications

 - ▶ IT 370 Database Management Systems

 - ▶ IT 371 Web Design and Development

 - ▶ IT 380 Overview of Computer Security

-- ► IT 418 Software Systems Analysis and Design
+- ▶ Three additional credits must be earned in Information Technology subjects.

 Only one computer programming course will be accepted as Professional Component.